rubenfiszel/master-thesis/th1/2017-08-16-thesis-part-1.md

 It is not necessary to apply the full Kalman update at each measurement.
 Indeed, $\mathbf{H}$ can be sliced to correspond to the measurements currently available.

 To be truly asynchronous, you also have to account for the different sampling rates.
-There is two cases :
+There are two cases :

-* The required data for the update step (the control inputs) can arrive multiple time before any of the data of the update step (the measurements) occur.
+* The required data for the update step (the control inputs) can arrive multiple times before any of the data of the update step (the measurements) occur.
 * Inversely, it is possible that the measurements occur at a higher sampling rate than the control inputs.

 The strategy chosen here is as follows: